MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

 1. Search for **Function App** and select **Create**.
 1. Provide the following information:

-    - **Subscription**: Select the subscription that contains your Quantum Workspace.
+    - **Subscription**: Select the subscription that contains your Azure Quantum workspacee.
-    - **Resource Group**: Select the resource group that contains your Quantum Workspace.
+    - **Resource Group**: Select the resource group that contains your Azure Quantum workspace.
     - **Function App name**: Enter a globally unique name for the function app.
 Type a name that is valid in a URL path.
 The name you type is validated to make sure that it's unique in Azure Functions.
     - **Publish**: Select ``Code``.
     - **Runtime stack**: Select ``.NET``.
     - **Version**: Select ``6.0``.
-    - **Region**: Select the region that contains your Quantum Workspace.
+    - **Region**: Select the region that contains your Azure Quantum workspace.

     Select **Review + Create** to confirm your input.